dataesr/bso-publications/doc/bso.md

 before with the technical and the storage challenges.

-We collect data from multiple sources (PubMed, Crossref, parsed html ...), and then try to guess the affiliations countries.
+We collect data from multiple sources (PubMed, Crossref, parsed html ...), and then try to guess the affiliations' countries.
 From the DOIs (crossref), we collect more details about that publication via Unpaywall (title, published year, ISSNs, but also the open access locations if any).

 Each step consumes time and CPU.
 Assuming any step can fail at any time, we choose to develop each step as